-If you just measure progress once, you’re missing out on some incredible data.
+If you just measure progress once or to key event goals only, you’re missing out on some incredible data.
 To best collect that data, make measurements at periodic intervals, rather than just once.

-Whatever intervals you choose—three months out, two months out, a month out or weekly—make sure they’re standardized from event to event.
+Whatever intervals you choose, make sure they’re standardized from event to event.
 This will provide more accurate benchmarks for the future.

 4. How will you learn about what your event attendees liked?

 You can’t just guess what it is about your event that your attendees really enjoyed.
-You have to really figure it out.
+You need to figure it out.

 And the best way to do that?
-Just ask.
+Ask.
 Don’t underestimate the power of polling.
 Create a quick email survey and ask your attendees what they thought.
 Example questions include:

 - How satisfied were you with the event?

 - How useful did you find the information presented at the event?